 Evgenia was born and raised in Ukraine.
 She first showed interest in art during her childhood years before she even learned to write.
 But her way to art was not the most usual one!

-Growing up in Soviet and post-Soviet Ukraine the idea of studying art was not the most alluring one.
-In those times career options for artists were few: either becoming an art teacher, or taking state orders to glorify the communist regime – imagine panoramas of workers at factories or collective farms, portraits of soviet leaders.
+Growing up in post-Soviet Ukraine the idea of studying art was not the most obvious one.
+In those times career options for artists were very few.
 Not to mention you had to be very well connected even to get into the only Art Academy in Kiev.
-None seemed attractive, so, following in grandmother’s footsteps, after leaving secondary school Evgenia entered a university and graduated 6 years later with Masters Degree in Business Law.
-It didn’t take long for Evgenia to see clearly that law wasn’t her thing… what was it then?
+So, following in grandmother’s footsteps, after leaving secondary school Evgenia entered a university and graduated 6 years later with Masters Degree in Business Law.
+In university it became clear that law wasn’t Evgenia’s thing… what was it then?

 From late 2007 Evgenia is based in London where she has worked as a graphic designer and illustrator in fashion industry and for print.
 Evgenia had been the graphic designer in Ukrainian Thought / Ukrainska Dumka biweekly newspaper in London until 2017.
 In graphic design illustration was always something that attracted her the most.
 And eventually illustration took Evgenia to where it all began – painting.
 It did take a long time!
 There’s no point pushing a square peg through a round hole – is there?:)